nikpau/sr-gen/README.md

 ## Usage

-This generator can called as a python module from the command line for standalone use, or can be part of a script
+This generator can be called as a python module from the command line for standalone use or can be part of a script.

 ### CLI
 ```console